 Seeking Philanthropic Support from the QEII Foundation

 Instructions: The applicant must use their @nshealth email address when registering to submit an initiative.
-This form is to be completed by teams at Nova Scotia Health/QEII Health Sciences Centre seeking philanthropic support through the QEII Foundation.
+This form is to be completed by the initiative lead or initiative team at Nova Scotia Health/QEII Health Sciences Centre seeking philanthropic support through the QEII Foundation.
 It provides a structured approach for assessing emerging strategic opportunities based on alignment, impact and readiness.
 Please complete all sections with as much detail as possible.

 By submitting this form, you agree that your name, title, phone number and email are shared with individuals at the QEII Foundation, Nova Scotia Health and the QEII Health Sciences Centre involved in the assessment process.